Tchan0/Test_Kos_Codespace/README.md

     * cd /opt/toolchains/dc/kos/examples/dreamcast/hello
     * make
     * dc-tool-ip -t 192.168.1.200 -x hello.elf
+      * (adapt 192.168.1.200 to the local IP address of your Dreamcast broadband adapter)
   * When you have finished working with your codespace, click on the green "Code" button again, and on the 3 dots next to your codespace to stop your container from running.
 This will save you some free execution minutes (default idle timeout is 30 minutes).

 # Notes: